10x zoom SIGMA 50-500mm F4-6.3 EX HSM RF

 1.Overview

-It has a lens configuration of 20 elements in 16 groups, an ultrasonic motor (HSM), 9 aperture blades, an aperture value of F4-6.3, a minimum shooting distance of 1-3m, a weight of 1.85kg, and a removable tripod mount.
+It has a lens configuration of 20 elements in 16 groups, an ultrasonic motor (HSM), 9 aperture blades, an aperture range of F4-6.3, a minimum focusing distance of 1-3m, a weight of 1.85kg, and a removable tripod mount.

-The RF notation in the lens name stands for rear focus, and since the focusing operation is performed by the rear group of lenses inside the lens barrel, the lens length does not change when focusing.
-The lens length becomes longer as the zoom becomes more telephoto.
+The “RF” abbreviation in the lens name stands for rear-focus, meaning that focusing is performed by the rear lens group inside the lens barrel, so the lens length does not change when focusing.
+The lens length increases as the zoom moves toward the telephoto end.

-The DG version was a transitional product with updated lens coating, and a year later in 2005, Sigma SA, Canon EF, Nikon F, Pentax K without HSM, Minolta/Sony α, and Four Thirds with HSM were released.
+This was a transitional product, with a DG version featuring updated lens coating.
+A year later, in 2005, the Sigma SA, Canon EF, and Nikon F models equipped with HSM, the Pentax K without HSM, and the Minolta/Sony α models were released, followed by the Four Thirds models equipped with HSM in 2006.

-Although not in the product name, this is an APO specification lens, and uses special low dispersion glass to correct chromatic aberration as much as possible.
-The lens also uses aspherical lenses.
+Although not included in the product name, this lens is an APO lens, employing special low-dispersion glass to minimize chromatic aberration.
+It also incorporates aspherical lens elements.

 Accessories include a case and a cylindrical hood (H935_01), and the list price is 162,000 yen (excluding tax).